 The university’s Information Technology Services (ITS) department administers the WiFi in the academic buildings .
-In contrast, the Health System Technology Services (HSTS) department administers the WiFi in clinical buildings.
+In contrast, the Health System Technology Services (HIT) department administers the WiFi in clinical buildings.

-The encrypted eduroam access point is your best option, and it requires a digital certificate to connect.
+The encrypted eduroam network is your best option, and it requires a digital certificate to connect.
 Please see the instructions for connecting to eduroam WiFi.
+Know that digital certificates expire after approximately 14 months; so, you will have to repeat this process at that time.

 The unencrypted wahoo network does not broadcast its SSID, but is available to registered devices.
 If you have previously connected to eduroam WiFi, then you have already been registered.
 Please see the instructions for connecting to wahoo WiFi.